yiping-allison/ecs160-fuzz-testing/README.md

 The `afl-docker` given to us for HW4 is a Docker Image; Docker Images are not the same as Docker Containers.

 A Docker Image is a snapshot of container.
-It's built on layers which describe the environment to run the container.
+It describes the environment to run the container.

 A Container is a running _instance_ of an Image.
 They're portable encapsulations of an environment which run the applications provided.